 capability.)

 This is due to an intentional change made to Internet Explorer in an April 2006 patch, and it applies to all ActiveX controls.
-Microsoft was forced to do this because of a lawsuit relating to a patent on the concept of interactive web browser plug-ins that run automatically.
-There is necessarily no simple way for the user to work around this inconvenience.
-It is possible for the web site owner to work around it, however.
+Microsoft was forced to do this because of a patent lawsuit.

-This is caused by a defect in IE7's security features.
+This is caused by a defect in IE's security features.
 If you need to use IE at a site that uses full-page TIFF files, here are some possible workarounds:

 Under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl, there should be a number of keys whose names start with "FEATURE_".
 Add a new key named "FEATURE_BLOCK_LMZ_SCRIPT", if it does not already exist.
 Inside that key, create a new DWORD value named "iexplore.exe".
 Make sure its value is set to 0.
 Restart IE.